-- set the Power Selector switch to Generator(ship). - switch "ON" the circuit breakers to operate the desired equipment.
+- Set the Power Selector switch to Generator(ship). - Switch "ON" the circuit breakers to operate the desired equipment.

-10.2.3 Stopping the Generator.
+Stopping the generator.
+10.2.3

-Before stopping the generator, remove the ac load by setting the power selector switch to "OFF".
+Before stopping the generator, remove the ac load by setting the power selector switch(s) to "OFF".

-Manual Stop - Momentarily depress the "START-STOP" switch in the "STOP" position.
+• Manual Stop - Momentarily depress the "START-STOP" switch in the "STOP" position.

-Automatic Shutdown - Your generator has an automatic shutdown system that stops that Diesel engine before any of the following faults cause damage to your generators:
+Automatic Shutdown - Your generator has an automatic shutdown system that stops that Diesel engine before any of the following faults cause damage to your generator(s):